Powerful holiday storm lashes Southern California and brings flash floods, mudslides

-LOS ANGELES (AP) — A powerful winter storm swept across California on Wednesday, with heavy rain and gusty winds leading to evacuation warnings for mudslides in parts of Southern California, bringing near white-out snow conditions in the mountains and hazardous travel for millions of holiday drivers.
+LOS ANGELES (AP) — A powerful winter storm swept across California on Wednesday, with heavy rain and gusty winds leading to evacuation warnings for mudslides in the south, bringing near white-out snow conditions in the mountains and hazardous travel for millions of holiday drivers.

-Forecasters said Southern California could see its wettest Christmas in years and warned about flash flooding.
-Areas scorched by January’s wildfires were under evacuation warnings, and Los Angeles County officials said Tuesday they were going door to door at about 380 especially vulnerable homes, ordering residents to evacuate because of the risk of landslides and debris flows.
+Forecasters said Southern California could see its wettest Christmas in years and warned about flash flooding and mudslides.
+Areas scorched by January’s wildfires were under evacuation warnings, and Los Angeles County officials said Tuesday they were going door to door to about 380 especially vulnerable homes to order residents to evacuate.

 The San Bernardino County Sheriff’s Department also issued an evacuation warning Wednesday morning for the community of Wrightwood, a mountain resort town in the San Gabriel Mountains about 80 miles (130 kilometers) northeast of Los Angeles, due to potential mud and debris flows from the storm.

-Debris and mud flow was seen rushing down the road leading into Wrightwood in a social media video posted by county fire officials.
+Debris and mud were seen rushing down the road leading into Wrightwood in a social media video posted by county fire officials.
 Crews were working to evacuate some homes, the post said.
 County officials didn't immediately return questions about the evacuation.

 Areas along the coast, including Malibu, were under flood warnings Wednesday, local officials said.
-Parts of Santa Barbara and Ventura counties were also watching for potential flooding.
-Other parts of Southern California were under wind and flood advisories.
-Further north, much of the Sacramento Valley and the San Francisco Bay Area were under a flood watch and high wind warning.
+Much of the Sacramento Valley and the San Francisco Bay Area were also under wind and flood advisories.

 Conditions could worsen as multiple atmospheric rivers move across the state during one of the busiest travel weeks of the year.
 The storm in Los Angeles was expected to strengthen into Wednesday afternoon before tapering off later in the evening.